You are here

 Linear search C program for multiple occurrences

-In the code below we will print all locations at which required element is found and also the number of times it occurs in the list.
+In the code below, we will print all locations at which the required element is found and also the number of times it occurs in the list.

 #include <stdio.h>